VictoriaT87/shanganagh-cliffs-fc/README.md

 # User Experience (UX)

 ## Site Goals
-The main goal of the website is to encourage more fans/members of the local community to learn more about how Shanganagh Cliffs was founded (as a community project with friends) and to let users know when and where the next matches will be played, to allow them to come and support the team.
+The main goal of the website is to encourage more fans/members of the local community to learn more about how Shanganagh Cliffs was founded and to let users know when and where the next matches will be played, to allow them to come and support the team.

 ## User Stories